2015-16 STUDENT-ATHLETE HANDBOOK

 Media Relations Services

-The Athletic Communications Department (ACD) assists student-athletes in all phases of dealing with the media because of opportunities to interact with news media.
+The Sports Information Department (SID) assists student-athletes in all phases of dealing with the media because of opportunities to interact with news media.
 This interaction should help develop communication skills that can be helpful not only during the intercollegiate experience, but in future professional and business settings.

 Tips for Interviews